 ELIMINATE AUTOMATIC TAX INCREASES

 WHY: Democrats in Minnesota love to increase taxes, but would prefer to hide tax increases through automatic "inflators" that increase taxes every year without any legislative action.
-One example is the business property tax, which is set to automatically increase each year, and has increased revenue by 46% between 2002 and 2016.
-Collections from the tax are growing faster than inflation and prevent businesses in Greater Minnesota from investing in jobs and growing our economy.
+One example is the business property tax, which was set to automatically increase each year, and increased revenue by 46% between 2002 and 2016.
+Collections from the tax grew faster than inflation and prevented businesses in Greater Minnesota from investing in jobs and growing our economy.
+Instead of realizing this was a terrible policy, the DFL is now pushing to bring it back again.

 ACTION: I will oppose any tax that has an automatic increase.
 If politicians want to increase taxes - any taxes - they should be forced to take a vote to do so.